 It is formally recognized as Hispanic Heritage Month, however, it's important to acknowledge that, as discussed, the term does not fully represent every culture that falls under this umbrella.

-As a result, many are also calling it Latinx Heritage Month.
-Both are widely used today but it’s important to be mindful of the context in which you use them.
+As a result, you may see it called Latino Heritage Month, Latinx Heritage Month, Latine Heritage Month — or all four.
+Hispanic Heritage Month is most widely used today — but each of these alternatives are used by different sub-communities.
+It’s important to be mindful of the context in which you use them.

 When was Hispanic heritage first celebrated in the U.S.?